Start Your AWS Serverless Service With Two Clicks

 Open the project via IDE.
 Start a terminal.

+Run 'make dev.'
 This command will install all the required project dependencies and open a new virtual environment shell.

 The project has a fully working makefile covering all aspects of the pipeline: code formatting, linters, import sorter, and tests.

 You can read more about the different makefile commands here.

 Deploy To AWS

 Once CDK finishes the deployment, you will find a new stack called 'cookbook' in AWS CloudFormation.
 Now you can run integration and E2E tests.